-Telos Corporation, together with its subsidiaries, (the "Company" or "Telos" or "We") is an information technology leader focused on designing and providing advanced technologies to deliver solutions that empower and protect the world's most demanding enterprises.
-We empower our customers with secure solutions that leverage mobile communication, cloud technology, and real-time collaboration.
+Telos Corporation, together with its subsidiaries (the "Company" or "Telos" or "We") is an information technology leader focused on designing and providing advanced technologies to deliver solutions that empower and protect the world's most demanding enterprises.
+We empower our customers with cyber, cloud, and enterprise security solutions and services.
 We protect vital assets that include the critical operational and tactical systems of our customers so that they can safely conduct their global missions.
 Our customer base consists primarily of military, intelligence and civilian agencies of the federal government and NATO allies around the world.

-We generate approximately 74.9% of our revenues by delivering these solutions at a fixed price to our customers.
+We generate approximately 82.7% of our revenues by delivering these solutions at a fixed price to our customers.
 This focus on fixed price delivery has enabled us to significantly reduce life cycle costs for our customers.
 We have been able to achieve this by investing in intellectual property development so that we can use automation, when appropriate.

 While we were incorporated in 1971, we liquidated and/or sold our original businesses and refocused on delivering secure solutions beginning in 1997.
-Our Company includes Telos Corporation, Xacta Corporation, Teloworks, Inc., and a 50% interest in Telos Identity Management Solutions, LLC ("Telos ID").
+Our Company includes Telos Corporation, Xacta Corporation, Teloworks, Inc., Telos APAC Pte.
+Ltd., and a 50% interest in Telos Identity Management Solutions, LLC ("Telos ID").